Sport in South Africa: Rugby sevens

 The South Africa national rugby sevens team (known as the Blitzbokke) compete in the World Rugby Sevens Series, the Rugby World Cup Sevens, the Summer Olympic Games and the Commonwealth Games.
 They won the bronze medal in the 2016 Olympic Games, and silver in the 1997 Rugby World Cup Sevens.
 They have won the Commonwealth Games tournament twice in 2014 and 2022.
-South Africa have also won the Sevens World Series four times.
+As of 2024, South Africa have won the Sevens World Series four times.
 The South Africa Sevens is an annual tournament held in Cape Town as the South African leg of the Sevens World Series.

 Soccer

-Football is the most popular sport for many Black South Africans.
+Soccer, as the sport is known in South Africa, is the most popular team sport amongst all South Africans.

-South Africa hosted the 2010 FIFA World Cup and became the first African side to do so.
+South Africa hosted the 2010 FIFA World Cup, becoming the first African nation to do so.

-Bafana Bafana as hosts of the 2010 FIFA World Cup were drawn in Group A with Mexico, Uruguay and France, they played their first match against Mexico which ended in a 1–1 draw in Johannesburg.
+Bafana Bafana, as hosts of the 2010 FIFA World Cup, were drawn in Group A with Mexico, Uruguay and France, they played their first match against Mexico which ended in a 1–1 draw in Johannesburg.
 They played their second match against Uruguay and the match ended in a 3–0 defeat in Pretoria, their last match was against France in Bloemfontein which South Africa needed more goals to advance to the knockout stages but the match ended in a 2–1 win that was not enough for them to progress to the knockout stages, thereby becoming the first host nation to exit at the group stage in history of World Cup.
 After the world cup the team continues to struggle as they missed the 2014 and 2018 FIFA World Cups.

-The team has made three appearances in the 1998, 2002 and 2010 FIFA World Cups and 10 appearances in the Africa Cup of Nations, they won in the final of 1996.
+The team has made three appearances in the FIFA World Cup; 1998, 2002 and 2010 and, as of 2024, has made 11 appearances in the Africa Cup of Nations.
+Their best result was in 1996 when, as hosts, they won the tournament.

-Orlando Pirates and Kaizer Chiefs are Soweto rivals, they play with Mamelodi Sundowns in the South African league system by playing at the DStv Premiership.
-The domestic cups are MTN 8, Telkom Knockout and Nedbank Cup while the international cups are CAF Champions League and CAF Confederation Cup.
-The sport governing body is SAFA.
+Mamelodi Sundowns is the most successful team in the South African Premiership era, boasting the most appearances in the CAF Champions League (Champions in 2016), Africa Football League (inaugural winners in 2023) and in the FIFA Club World Cup (2016, 2025).
+Other popular teams include Orlando Pirates and Kaizer Chiefs, dubbed the Soweto rivals.
+The domestic cups are the MTN 8, Black Label Cup and Nedbank Cup while the international cups are CAF Champions League and CAF Confederation Cup.
+The sport's governing body is SAFA.